prahzera/cs2-PlayerList/README.md

 This plugin for Counter-Strike 2 adds RCON commands that allow you to get information about players connected to the server and server statistics.
 The output format depends on the parameters provided:

 - Without parameters: Displays formatted table
-- With `json` parameter: Returns JSON
+- With `json` parameter: Returns JSON with additional player statistics (kills, deaths, assists, etc.)

 **Important note**: Commands can only be executed from the server console or RCON.
 In-game players cannot execute these commands.